benjides/TerraBattleZ/readme.md

   composer install
 ```
 Change the ```.env``` file attributes to match your local database credentials.
+Create the ```terrabattlez``` database.
-Then don't forget to seed the database with the last data by running.
+Then don't forget to seed the database with the lastest data by running.
 ```sh
   php artisan migrate --seed
 ```